$1 Million HDB Flats Singapore 2026: Worth Buying? | Nexus

 Best fitCentral-location priority, MOP-tolerantFirst-time private buyer above HDB ceiling, 10y horizonInvestor; flexibility + open-market resale

-The seven-figure HDB hides three long-tail costs the OTP table doesn’t show:
+The seven-figure HDB carries three long-tail costs the OTP table doesn’t show.

 CPF accrued interest

-Every dollar of CPF OA used for downpayment, BSD, legal and monthly instalments accrues at 2.5% p.a. monthly compounded.
-On a S$1M HDB with S$200K OA used upfront and monthly OA-funded instalments, the 10-year CPF refund obligation on sale runs to S$300K-S$400K depending on instalment pattern.
-Wealth is not destroyed (the refund returns to OA) but cash-at-sale drops correspondingly.
-Full mechanics in our CPF accrued interest guide.
+Every dollar of CPF OA you use for downpayment, BSD, legal fees and monthly instalments accrues at 2.5% p.a., compounded monthly.
+On a S$1M HDB with S$200K OA used upfront plus OA-funded monthly instalments, the CPF refund you owe on a sale 10 years later runs to S$300K-S$400K, depending on the instalment pattern.
+The money is not lost, since the refund goes back into your OA, but the cash you walk away with at sale drops by that amount.
+Full mechanics are in our CPF accrued interest guide.

 Lease decay

 HDB flats run on a 99-year lease.
-A typical S$1M flat in Toa Payoh or Ang Mo Kio today is on a 60-70 year remaining lease.
-Lease decay accelerates after year 30.
-The flat that fetches S$1M today may not fetch S$1.3M in fifteen years if the remaining lease drops below 50 years — CPF and bank lending rules tighten sharply on shorter-lease properties.
+A typical S$1M flat in Toa Payoh or Ang Mo Kio today has a 60-70 year remaining lease.
+Decay speeds up after year 30.
+The flat that fetches S$1M today may not fetch S$1.3M in fifteen years if the remaining lease slips below 50 years, because CPF and bank lending rules tighten sharply on shorter-lease properties.

 MOP lock-in

-5 years from key collection.
-No whole-flat rental during MOP, no resale to Singaporeans or PRs, no buying another residential property.
-The HDB MOP is the implicit holding cost of the seven-figure purchase: if your plan involves selling or upgrading within five years, the HDB route is the wrong choice.
+The MOP is 5 years from key collection.
+During that time you cannot rent out the whole flat, cannot resell to Singaporeans or PRs, and cannot buy another residential property.
+That lock-in is the real holding cost of a seven-figure flat.
+I tell clients plainly: if your plan involves selling or upgrading within five years, the HDB route is the wrong choice.

-“The $1M HDB is a 99-year lease on a depreciating asset in a desirable location.
-It is not a freehold investment.
-Buyers treating it as one usually re-learn that lesson at sale, fifteen years in.”
+“A $1M HDB is a 99-year lease on a depreciating asset in a good location.
+It buys you a home and a postcode, not a freehold investment.
+Buyers who treat it like one tend to find out the hard way at sale, fifteen years in.”

 Three Moves Before You OTP a $1M HDB

 1. Stress-test the MSR before you bid.
 At S$1M, the 30% MSR usually binds before the 55% TDSR.
 Plug your gross income, existing debts and intended tenure into the Nexus TDSR/MSR affordability calculator at the MAS 4% stress floor before you commit a 1% Option Fee.
-The S$3,960/mo stress instalment is the real number, not today’s 1.40% fixed.
+The S$3,960/mo stress instalment is the number that decides your loan, not today’s 1.40% fixed.

-2. Apply for the HFE letter and a multi-bank IPA in parallel.
-The HFE letter is mandatory even on a bank loan (21-30 day processing per HDB).
-An independent broker pulls IPA across 16+ banks simultaneously, returning the best rate-tier offer in 14 days.
+2. Apply for the HFE letter and a multi-bank IPA at the same time.
+The HFE letter is mandatory even on a bank loan, and HDB takes 21-30 days to process it.
+An independent broker can pull IPA across 16+ banks at once and come back with the best rate-tier offer in 14 days.
 See our IPA timing guide.

 3. Run the three-way comparison honestly.
-If location and MOP fit the plan, the $1M HDB is competitive.
-If the 5-year MOP is a problem or freehold matters, the $2M condo route wins despite the higher upfront.
-The $1.4M EC sits in the middle, but the new 10-year MOP shifts its value proposition meaningfully.
+If location and the MOP fit your plan, the $1M HDB is competitive.
+If the 5-year MOP is a problem, or freehold matters to you, the $2M condo wins despite the higher upfront cost.
+The $1.4M EC sits in the middle, though the new 10-year MOP changes its appeal quite a bit.

-4. Grab the playbook.
-The Singapore Mortgage Free Report bundles the HDB resale timeline (8 milestones from HFE to keys), a 16-bank rate comparison, your MSR/TDSR check at the MAS 4% stress floor, the BSD/ABSD upfront-cost breakdown and the LTV/IWAA tenure trade-off in one PDF.
+4. Grab the full report.
+The Singapore Mortgage Free Report pulls together the HDB resale timeline (8 milestones from HFE to keys), a 16-bank rate comparison, your MSR/TDSR check at the MAS 4% stress floor, the BSD/ABSD upfront-cost breakdown and the LTV/IWAA tenure trade-off in one PDF.

 Free, Independent Stress Test on Your $1M HDB Plan